threefoldfoundation/info_sdk/src/farming/farm_migration.md

 Click on the identity with the name of either **main** or **test** and take note of it's **3Bot ID**.

-> If your farm is a mainnet farm please select mainnet, otherwise select testnet.
+> If your farm exists on mainnet please select main, otherwise select test.

 In this example we have a Testnet Network farm so we take note of the **test** 3Bot ID which is `860`.

 ![new id](./img/note_new_id.png)

 ### Step 2
-Go to your local 3Bot dashboard and navigate to the farmmanagement page.
+Go to your local 3Bot dashboard and navigate to the `Farm Management` page.
 You should see your farm.
 Click on the cogwheel (settings icon) to edit your farm.
 ![migration](./img/save_farm.png)

 For the migration to happen you have to take the threebot ID that you took note off and paste it in the field **3Bot ID**.
 This will change the owner of your farm to your hosted 3Bot identity!
 You farm name and other information can stay the same.

 In our example we took note of the identity with name **test** and it's 3Bot ID `860`.
 We fill in `860` in the **3Bot ID** field.

 Click `Save`.

-Now you are done!
+You can now go back to your hosted 3Bot dashboard and your farm should now appears in the `Farm Management` page.

-# Migrate from your hosted 3Bot dashboard (not recommended)
+# Export your local identity to the hosted 3Bot (not recommended)

+We do not recommend this method because it involves sending the private key that is linked to your 3Bot Connect application over internet.
+An hosted 3Bot comes with its own identity and its its own private key which are not linked to any wallet and thus are safer to use online.

 ### Step 1
 When you have a hosted 3Bot dashboard, navigate to `settings`